nagarajurahul/cloud-computing-bash-scripts/README.md

 ## Where are you from?

 Bangalore, India.
 Probably known as *IT Center of India*.
-I grew up to look it as a beautiful *Garden City* and enjoy the parks, and off course it's *awesome weather*.
+I grew up to cherish it as a beautiful *Garden City* and enjoy the parks.
+And off course it's *awesome weather*.

 ## IT interests